killdash9/broadcast.el/README.md

 ![broadcast-mode demo](https://raw.githubusercontent.com/killdash9/broadcast-mode.el/master/demo.gif)

 This is similar to the idea of multiple cursors, but takes place across multiple buffers.

+To install from melpa:

+    M-x package-install RET broadcast-mode

 To use it, place two or more buffers in broadcast-mode with

     M-x broadcast-mode